aarpon/hrm_docs/usermanual/GettingStarted.rst

   deconvolve.
 All files of that format in your `"Raw Images"` folder will be listed.
 Use the |DownArrow22x22| |UpArrow22x22| icons to discard/include images from/into the selection.
-When selecting a file, a preview can be requested by using the link |GeneratePreviewLink| on the right panel.
+When selecting a file, a preview can be requested by using the link |GeneratePreviewLink| on the right hand side panel.
 The image preview also provides information about the dimensions, sampling and number of channels.

 * |ImageParameters48x48| **Step 2/5 - Image parameters**: An image parameter